 If mission is not captured in formation and charter documents or in Standards of Business frameworks, mission goals can be included in investment term sheet provisions.
 These provisions can take many forms including:

-- formal written language in the investment document – If a business lacks a formal statement of its social and/or environmental mission, or investors want changes in the language of such a statement, requiring the description of the mission, in a formal written agreement side agreement or statement at the term sheet stage may be helpful. [link to legal language].
+- formal written language in the investment document – If a business lacks a formal statement of its social and/or environmental mission, or investors want changes in the language of such a statement, requiring the description of the mission, in a formal written agreement side agreement or statement at the term sheet stage may be helpful.
 Drag-Along Rights have been used in the impact context to mandate conversion to an alternative entity after deal closing.
-This can be in a situation where there is no time for going through the alternative incorporation process or when an entity’s management wants to defer the decision until after they have closed the deal (link to language).
+This can be in a situation where there is no time for going through the alternative incorporation process or when an entity’s management wants to defer the decision until after they have closed the deal.

-- use of investment proceeds provision – when the company and investors agree that the investment serves a defined social or environmental purpose and earmark investment capital, in whole or in part, for that purpose, including a formal written statement at the term sheet stage may be helpful [link to use of proceeds language],
+- use of investment proceeds provision – when the company and investors agree that the investment serves a defined social or environmental purpose and earmark investment capital, in whole or in part, for that purpose, including a formal written statement at the term sheet stage may be helpful.

 - mission related metrics approvals can be part of Investor voting rights – Investors in preferred stock generally require that the company secure the approval of the preferred stockholders to take certain actions.
 The parties could agree to expand the traditional list of approval items for investor preferred stock to include impact-related actions (e.g. changing the company’s purpose).